Forecasts & models

 Extract from "Why Forecast?" , commentary by Prof. Jagjit S. Chadha, National Institute Economic Review, February 2017, no239

-In July 2018, following the introduction of a monthly GDP estimate by the ONS, we will start offering a monthly tracker on the same day.
+In July 2018, following the introduction of a monthly GDP estimate by the ONS, we started a monthly tracker on the same day.
 The ONS estimate has a two month lag.
-NIESR will supplement this by continuing to provide an estimate for the previous month's GDP and, in addition, a full forecast for the quarter of publication.
+NIESR supplemented this by continuing to provide an estimate for the previous month's GDP and, in addition, a full forecast for the quarter of publication.

-The NIESR monthly GDP tracker will be published at 14.00.
+The NIESR monthly GDP tracker is published at 14.00.

 Until June 2018 NIESR produced its own estimates of monthly GDP.
 An archive of these estimates and the methodology used to produce them is available here.